softlayer/mq/README.md

 ## Message Movement

 A message is only ever written once.
 A message is only ever unlinked once.
 All delivery, re-delivery, delay and removal activity is achieved through file system move operations.
 This should be taken into consideration when dealing with distributed file systems, partition boundaries, and file system journals.

+## License

+Copyright © 2013 SoftLayer, an IBM Company.
+Our code and documentation is licensed under the MIT license.
+By contributing your code, you agree to license your contribution under the terms of this license.

+## Acknowledgements

+The UUIDv1 algorithm is largely based on Christoph Hack's work for gocql's UUID module.
+The original work is BSD-licensed.